C-RAN: Academic research and publications

-As one of the promising evolution paths for future cellular network architecture, C-RAN has attracted high academic research interest.
-Meanwhile, because the native support of cooperative radio capability built into the C-RAN architecture, it also enables many advanced algorithms that were hard to implement in cellular networks, including Cooperative Multi-Point Transmission/Receiving, Network Coding, etc.
+C-RAN attracted academic research interest due to its native support of cooperative radio capability built into the C-RAN architecture which enables many advanced algorithms that were hard to implement in cellular networks, including Cooperative Multi-Point Transmission/Receiving, Network Coding, etc.

 In October 2011, Wireless World Research Forum 27 was hosted in Germany, when China Mobile was invited to give a C-RAN presentation.

 In August 2012, IEEE C-RAN 2012 workshop was hosted in Kunming, China.

 CRC Press published a book, "Green Communications: Theoretical Fundamentals, Algorithms and Applications", and has as its 11th chapter: "C-RAN: A Green RAN Framework".

 In December 2012, an IEEE GlobalCom 2012 conference, International Workshop on Cloud Based-Stations and Large-Scale Cooperative Communications, was hosted in California, USA.

 The European Committee Frame Project 7 has sponsors and is currently addressing many problems related to cellular network architecture evolution.
 Many of these projects have taken C-RAN as one of the future cellular network architectures, like the Mobile Cloud Network project.

+Evolution to Open RAN (O-RAN)

+C-RAN laid the groundwork for the Open Radio Access Network (O-RAN) paradigm, which further disaggregates the base station into standardised, open interfaces.
+Whereas C-RAN centralises baseband processing but may still rely on proprietary hardware and software, O-RAN builds on C-RAN principles by introducing open, standardised interfaces between the Centralised Unit (CU), Distributed Unit (DU), and Radio Unit (RU), governed by the O-RAN Alliance.

+In a modern O-RAN deployment, the split architecture defines three functional units: